Approaches to Conflict-free Replicated Data Types: Final remarks

 One frequent criticism is that it is difficult to obtain correct and efficient implementations.
 The answer to such criticism is that, like for sequential data types, they need only to be implemented by a few experts, while many practitioners can reap the benefits.
-This is the reason why, 70 years after being invented, research goes on in Hash Tables~\cite{10.1145/3625817}.
-If CRDTs keep revealing themselves useful, research effort will not be the problem.
+This is the reason why, 70 years after being invented, research still goes on in Hash Tables~\cite{10.1145/3625817}.
+If CRDTs keep revealing themselves useful, the need for research and implementation effort will not be the problem.